Technology

 • A graph which has x and y quadrants, to display the values of coordinates in x and y

-• To express a point in slope of tangent line.
+• To express a point in the slope of the tangent line.

-• Result of an angle calculation in radian or degree.
+• Result of an angle calculation in radians or degrees.

-This mode will switch the answer calculated between radians and degree.
+This mode will switch the answer calculated between radians and degrees.

-RADIAN: takes values as input in radians and provides answer in radians.
+RADIAN: takes values as input in radians and provides answers in radians.

-DEGREE: takes values as input in degree and provides answer in degree.
+DEGREE: takes values as input in degree and provides an answer in degree.

 An expression may include numbers, variables, characters, and function operators.

-The order of operations which defines the way expressions are added and evaluated in the calculator.
+The order of operations defines the way expressions are added and evaluated in the calculator.

 Note: the functions appearing first in the expression are evaluated first